-Centrally located in the Morzine village, La Dez ‘Alp is the only restaurant out of the 3 that is not directly on the ski slopes and is open for either Lunch or Dinner.
-Decorated in a traditional yet modern Savoyard style, this restaurant has all your favourite cheese dishes and a large selection of wines.
+Centrally located in the Morzine village, La Dez ‘Alp and is open for either Lunch or Dinner.
+Decorated in a traditional modern Savoyard style.
+This restaurant has all your favourite cheese dishes and a large selection of wines.
 It also has some beautiful views overlooking Morzine Ski Resort village that you can enjoy while having your meal.

-- I suggest asking the restaurant when you arrive or when you book if you can have a table near the window, to appreciate the views.
+- Ask for a table near the window, to appreciate the views.

 - Try ski joering which is being pulled on skis, holding onto a frame, behind a horse.
-Unfortunately, I was unable to try this due to bad weather.
+Unfortunately, I was unable to try this due to the Morzine ski conditions being bad.

 - Visit the other resorts Chatel and Champery if you have the time